-Exercises are considered as viable treatment options for depression.
+Exercise is considered a viable treatment option for depression.
 Research studies suggest that yoga is an intellectual and mental exercise, which improves healthy feelings.

 Yoga encourages you to leave behind all the stress and anxiety and brings mental balance.

 When you start your practice with the right intention, you focus more on your breath.
-You feel the free flow of energy in your body and develop a positive outlook towards life.
+You feel the free flow of energy in your body and develop a positive outlook toward life.

 Studies suggest that yoga can be used as adjunctive therapy to manage patients with depression and anxiety disorders (6).

 Various health issues, stress, and anxiety can disrupt your sleep.
 Including yoga in your daily routine can improve your sleep quality.

 Yoga brings together postures, breathing techniques, and meditation.
 This results in reduced blood pressure, relief from anxiety, and other sleep disturbances, thus helping you achieve quality sleep.

 Studies also revealed that when practiced long-term, you will experience fewer sleep disturbances and good sleep quality (7).

 Mindfulness is an integral part of yoga.
 It improves sleep by increasing melatonin levels, reducing anxiety, and addressing stress-related issues (8).

 6. Brings respiratory regulation